Initialization/Finalization

 };

-Synedit_init and Synedit_exit are two procedures in which all initialization and finalization procedures of the units used in the project are called.
+Synedit_init and Synedit_exit are two procedures that handle all the initialization and finalization routines for the units used in the project.

-An instance of the CSynedit_initexit class has to be created inside of the main file.
+An instance of the CSyneditLifecycleManager class must be created within the main file:

-For the classic C++Builder the class has not to be used.
-Two pragmas take care for the calls to the initialization and finalization routines instead:
+For classic C++Builder, the class does not need to be used.
+Instead, two pragmas automatically handle the calls to the initialization and finalization routines:

 #pragma startup Synedit_init